Centre for General Linguistics

 Alexandre Cremers

-I am a researcher in linguistics, more specifically in semantics and pragmatics.
-My research focuses on phenomena at the interface between linguistic meaning and general reasoning, in particular questions, implicatures, and gradable adjectives.
-My work combines psycholinguistic approaches (studying linguistic behavior both in adults and in children), traditional formal approaches inspired by logic, and quantitative probabilistic modeling.
+I am a linguist working on semantics and pragmatics.
+My research focuses on phenomena at the interface between linguistic meaning and general reasoning, in particular questions, implicatures, and vagueness.
+My work combines psycholinguistic approaches, traditional formal approaches inspired by logic, and probabilistic / game-theoretic modeling.

-I currently work on the LMT project “Efficient communication under uncertainty: Vagueness and Implicatures”.
-The goal is to find out how we manage to communicate efficiently using vague terms such as 'tall' or 'far', and how vagueness interacts with our ability to figure out the speaker's intentions.
+My last project “Efficient communication under uncertainty: Vagueness and Implicatures” studied how we manage to communicate efficiently using vague terms such as 'tall' or 'far', and how vagueness interacts with our ability to figure out the speaker's intentions.

 Some recent publications